LLEGIT/pubg-api/README.md

+# Pubg Api

+This project is intended to be used by pubs all across the world, the goal is to handle stock, order beverages and more soon !

+## Setup project

+- Make sure you have `Docker` installed
+- Run `docker compose up --build` at project root
+- You can go on `https://localhost` to navigate through the API

+## The framework we used

 <h1 align="center"><a href="https://api-platform.com"><img src="https://api-platform.com/images/logos/Logo_Circle%20webby%20text%20blue.png" alt="API Platform" width="250" height="250"></a></h1>

 API Platform is a next-generation web framework designed to easily create API-first projects without compromising extensibility